 Homework 5 due

 Read: Ch.
 16

 Minimum Cut/Maximum Flow

 Homework 7 due

-Both the midterm and final are closed-book, but you are allowed to bring one letter-sized double-sided page of notes.
+Both the midterm and final are closed-book.
+In the midterm, you are allowed to bring one letter-sized double-sided page of notes.
+In the final, you are allowed to bring two letter-sized double-sided page of notes.

 We hold recitation sections in order to review some of the material and solve additional exercises with the students in smaller groups.
 The sections are optional but highly recommended.
 The schedule (including locations) of the recitation sections appears in the office hours calendar.
 Each section covers the material of the previous week except for Friday sections that cover the material of the same week.

 Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein, Introduction to Algorithms, 3rd Edition, MIT Press